-How to adjust your covered calls
+How to adjust your covered call

 In this article we’ll discuss the covered call strategy and look at adjustments we can make regardless of what happens to our strategy whether the stock price goes up, stays the same or goes down.

-- Opening a covered call
+- How to trade options?
+Opening a covered call

 - Covered call adjustment.
 Stock price increases.

 - Covered call adjustment.
 Stock price stays the same.